teymzz/ratePoint/README.md

 #ratePoint
-This is a jquery dependent file that generate a radial rate bar using attributes along with svg tags.
-The rate bar also responds to updates and uses a roll back or roll forward to move the current rate to the newly updated rate.
+This is a jquery dependent file that generates a radial rate bar using svg tags and svg attributes.
+The rate bar also responds to updates using a roll back or roll forward options.
+It support multiple themes which are customizable, hence making it flexible and unique.